uPortal-Attic/uportal-app-framework/docs/configuration.md

 + **Line 14-16** is an example of changing more than one config in a single category.
 + **Lines 17-21** are overriding an array config category.
 This will append to the default values.
 In this case it'll add a footer url for google.

-In version 2.2.1 we added the option to add key/value pairs to existing categories (e.g.: **APP_FLAGS**).
-This can be helpful if your application has additional **APP_FLAGS** or **SERVICE_LOC** but you don't want to create another value service just for that.
-However, if you have a lot of these it may be wise just to create an app specific value service.
+In version 2.2.1 uPortal-app-framework added the option to add key/value pairs to existing categories (e.g.: **APP_FLAGS**).
+This can be helpful if the application has a few additional **APP_FLAGS** or **SERVICE_LOC**, as it may avoid requiring an additional values service for these few additional values.

 If you have questions please [ask the development list](https://groups.google.com/a/apereo.org/forum/#!forum/uportal-dev).